Sandra-Ord/snake-game-python/README.md

       * Note: The different superfood variants are not visually distinct from one another, to add an element of surprise to the game.

 * **Collision Detection**
 The game will end, once the snake either runs into a border or crashes into itself.
-The snake can't directly backwards, as it would cause self collision.
+The snake can't move directly backwards, as it would cause self collision.
 The user can try to navigate the snake in the opposite direction, however the snake will not respond to this.

 * **Winning & Losing**
-Winning the game of snake is hard.
+Winning the game of snake is quite a challenge.
-The game will be won, once the snake takes up all the space on the game board.
+The game is won, once the snake has grown enough to fill the entire game board.
-The current version of the game, will not end if the snake reaches the field's maximum capacity, and lets the player keep moving the snake around, however, no more food can be generated as there won't be sufficient space.
-Once the snake incurs a collision, the game will end with a winning status.
+At this point, the player can continue navigating the snake, but no additional food will appear due to the lack of space.
-The game will be lost if a collision is detected (with a border or the snake's own tail) any earlier, than the snake reaching the maximum possible length.
+The game will end with a winning status, only if a collision occurs after reaching this maximum length.
+If the snake collides with the border or itself before reaching this length, the game is lost.

 * **Pause & Resume**
 The game supports pausing and resuming, allowing players to take breaks without losing their progress.

 * **Score Tracking**
 The game keeps track of the ongoing game's score and stores the gaming session's high score as well, to give the player a goal to beat.
 Both are displayed at the top of the screen.
 Scores are not stored permanently - once the game is closed, the scores will be lost

 * **Color Customization**
-The game has 4 distinct snake themed color schemes to customize the snake's and its foods' visual appearance.
+The game includes various color schemes to customize the snake and food's visual appearance.
-The 3 themes, which have been added in addition to the default theme, have been included in the game as easter eggs (or should it be called snake egg `;)`).
-They can be toggled with specific keyboard keys, however the game UI does not mention them, much less include instructions for accessing them.
+The themes, which have been added in addition to the default theme, have been included in the game as Easter eggs (or should it be called snake egg `;)`).
+They can be toggled with specific keyboard keys, however the game's UI does not mention them, much less include instructions for accessing them.
+Here is a description of 4 of the themes that have been included in the game:
   * **Default color scheme** provides the classic and nostalgic UX of snake game with a green snake and red foods.
   * **Python color scheme** is inspired by the Python programming language logo as the game is written in it, and it doubles as a well-known snake species.